AbdulhakimAloudah/User-Stories/README.md

 - user
 - [Watch posts - Watch videos]
 - The user can Check the cooking posts and click on the post to start cooking.
-- will show ( list of the cooking steps )
-- Every step has (time and check box)
-- The user can watch chefs videos

----

 - user (logIn):
+- add to favorite - add comment
 - He can write comments on videos
 - Follow the chefs
-- add to favorite

 ---
 Wireframes: